NickG-Math/C4-Homology/README.md

 To run the code you need a version of MATLAB.
  I have only tested it with v.
 R2019a but you can try your luck if you have previous versions of MATLAB or freeware like Octave.
  If you are associated with a University you might be able to get a free academic MATLAB license through your institution.
- At some point the project might be ported to C++ for wider availability and speed.
+ At some point the project might be ported to C++ for wider availability and speed, especially when it comes to AMD CPUs.

 ## How do I compute the C4 homology of a point with your program?
 Download the repository and add it to your MATLAB path.
 Then type the following in the command line: